Antonbelleminds/belleminds-web/replit.md

     - **BelleSectionAI:** Interactive tabbed section with icons and detailed descriptions for "Dina AI-resurser," "Din AI-agent," and "Frigör tid."
     - **TechBehind:** Four gradient-backed boxes detailing "GDPR-klar," "EU-hostad drift," "Säker kommunikation," and "Dataintegritet" with hover-revealed descriptions.
     - **Privacy/Terms Modals:** Compact modals for GDPR policy and terms of service.
     - **Contact:** GDPR-compliant form with required fields, consent checkbox, and secure data handling.
+All submissions are stored in the EU-hosted PostgreSQL database and can be viewed in the Database panel.
     - **Footer:** Dark background, logo, copyright, and links.

 ### System Design Choices